 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):

+A further useful source of update related information is the Calendar of Updates.
 News/announcements of updates in the categories of General Software, Security Software and Utilities are available on their website.
 The news/announcements are very timely and (almost always) contain useful direct download links as well as the changes/improvements made by those updates (where possible).

 If you use any of the above software, please install the appropriate updates as soon as possible.
 Steps for installing updates for Windows are provided on the “Protecting Your PC” page.

-Another security pre-caution that you may wish to take if you have Microsoft EMET (please ensure your version of EMET is the most recent version 5.5) installed is to use it to protect you from Adobe Flash being used to exploit vulnerabilities when you open a Microsoft Office document or Adobe PDF file.
+Another security pre-caution that you may wish to take if you have Microsoft EMET (please ensure your version of EMET is the most recent version 5.52) installed is to use it to protect you from Adobe Flash being used to exploit vulnerabilities when you open a Microsoft Office document or Adobe PDF file.
 I provide recommendations of how to do this at the end of the July 2015 Update Summary.

 Please note that Microsoft EMET will be out of support on the 31st of July 2018.

 As is my standard practice, I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.